Lewis Lehrman: Academics and history advocacy

-Abraham Lincoln
+Lincoln Institute

-Lehrman founded the Lincoln Institute to provide support and assistance to scholars and groups involved in the study of the life of America's 16th President.
-'The Lincoln Institute promotes the development and dissemination of printed materials, broadcast products, conferences and Internet resources on Mr. Lincoln.
-It encourages scholars to cooperate with one another and to contribute to the development of historical materials and the transcription of primary sources for both physical and virtual display.
+Lehrman founded the Lincoln Institute to provide support and assistance to scholars and groups involved in the study of the life of Abraham Lincoln, the 16th President of the United States.
+The institute produces printed materials, broadcast products, conferences and Internet resources on Lincoln.
+It also supports the development of historical materials and transcription of primary sources for research purposes.

 The institute also produces and maintains six websites about Abraham Lincoln and the people with whom he lived and worked.
 In 2013, Lehrman published Lincoln "by littles," a collection of his essays on Lincoln and the Civil War.

 Conservative causes

 Lehrman is active in civic and conservative causes.
-He was a member of the Board of Directors of the Project for the New American Century for one year.
-In the late 1970s he was a Trustee to the American Enterprise Institute and was an early trustee of the Heritage Foundation until the 1990s.
-He was an early trustee of the Manhattan Institute and a trustee of the Pierpont Morgan Library.
+He was a member of the board of directors of the Project for the New American Century for one year.
+In the late 1970s, he was a trustee at the American Enterprise Institute and was a trustee of The Heritage Foundation until the 1990s.
+He served as a trustee of the Manhattan Institute and the Pierpont Morgan Library.

-In 1983, he helped to found Citizens for America, an organization which aided Oliver North's campaign to supply the anti-communist Contra guerrillas in Nicaragua.
-The impetus for the organization came from Jaquelin H. Hume, a friend of President Ronald Reagan, had conceived the project and sold President Reagan on getting Lehrman involved.
+In 1983, he helped to found Citizens for America, an organization that aided Oliver North's campaign to supply the anti-communist Contra guerrillas in Nicaragua.
+The impetus for the organization came from Jaquelin H. Hume, a friend of President Ronald Reagan, who had conceived the project and sold President Reagan on getting Lehrman involved.
 Reagan called Lehrman: "The President and I had a long talk.
 The conclusions of our discussion were very simple.
 We agree we needed a national civil league, an activist enterprise, people who agreed on first principles, that would focus on economic and national security policies.
-Our first purpose is to induce a mutation in the climate of opinion in American among opinion leaders.
+Our first purpose is to induce a mutation in the climate of opinion in America among opinion leaders.
 We would join the intellectual debate in every town, village, and city through our Congressional district committees."
 In his diary, Reagan wrote: "Lew Lehrman & Jack Hume came by.
 They have a great plan for getting our supporters organized at the Cong.
 District level."

 At the time, Lehrman was considered a possible future Republican presidential candidate.